So what are the signs and the symptoms that patients who have a COPD exacerbation

 Classic things are that your patient will have a cough.

-Is their cough normally dry and now they're producing sputum?
+Is there cough normally dry and now they're producing sputum.

 That information can help you along the way.

 For the most part, these patients will have a gradual onset of symptoms.

 It's rare that you have a patient who all of a sudden become short of breath